juhivpatel/NetworkSecurity/README.md

 VALUES ('001', 'ROLE_USER');

 Thus our database is now created.
-Open STS, import the project and run it using maven build Edit configuration by cahnging goals to "clean install spring-boot:run" STS will start tomcat server
+Open STS, import the project and run it using maven build.
+Edit configuration by cahnging goals to "clean install spring-boot:run".
+STS will start embeded tomcat server.
-Now open localhost:8080 and you will get welcome page
+Now open localhost:8080 and you will get welcome page.